the-deep-learners/TensorFlow-LiveLessons/installation/README.md

 You shouldn't *need* a GPU for these LiveLessons, but some of the later notebooks in these LiveLessons will run much more quickly if you do.
 Instructions for setting this up are [here](https://github.com/the-deep-learners/TensorFlow-LiveLessons/blob/master/installation/windows_TF_GPU.md).

+### Running Dockerized Jupyter Notebooks

+Currently, instructions for running the these LiveLessons' Jupyter notebooks from within a Docker container are unavailable on Windows.
+If you have experience doing this, please feel free to make a pull request and fill it in!